chrisbetze/toy-Chord/README.md

 ## Description
 In this work, we designed ToyChord, a simplified version of Chord [1].
 The application was developed in **Python** using the **Flask** framework with **HTTP requests**, for support calls within the machine network. Ιτ was tested with 10 different nodes, which "run" on 5 virtual machines provided to us by the *Okeanos service*.
 The basic functionalities that we implemented are:
-* The division of the Ids space (nodes and objects)
+* The division of the IDs space (nodes and objects)
 * Routing
 * Node arrival
 * Node departure (graceful)
 * Data replication

 ## Consistent Hashing
-The consistent hash function assigns each node and key an 160-bit identifier using the hash function SHA-1.
+The consistent hash function assigns each node and key an 160-bit identifier using the hash function **SHA-1**.
 A node’s identifier is chosen by hashing the node’s IP address (with port), while a key identifier is produced by hashing the key.

 ## Node Application
 Each node implements the insert (key, value), query (key) and delete (key) functions for <key, value> pairs where both the key and the value are stings.
 The system handles node arrivals (join (nodeID)) and node departures (depart (nodeID)).
 In this case, the affected nodes update the pointers to the previous and next node that is necessary to route messages and redistribute their keys, so each node is responsible for the correct keys.